Online Conveyancing Guide

-We've put together a basic step-by-step guide to the conveyancing process relating to the purchase of Freehold and Leasehold properties.
+We've put together a basic step-by-step guide to the online conveyancing process relating to the purchase of Freehold and Leasehold properties.
 Read on to find out how the conveyancing process works and what's typically involved at each stage.

 Stage 1 | Offer accepted